The Omojuwa Foundation: If Tomorrow Comes

 When I look at Africa with my naked eyes, I see problems, big ones, scary ones, and seemingly insurmountable layers of challenges.
 But when I look at Africa with my complete vision that sees beyond the immediate image, I see nothing but big opportunities.
 The thing with these opportunities, they become problems when you are not strategic and intentional about converting them into valuable ends.

 In the beginning, the Omojuwa Foundation will focus on three major areas; Entrepreneurship, Education and Community.
 On Entrepreneurship, we will focus on supporting extremely poor women with small grants to increase their stock.
 We will focus on supporting small businesses with zero percent loans.
 The next round will all be grants because we haven’t perfected a loan recovery system.
 We will focus on women entrepreneurs and PLWD entrepreneurs.
 On Education, the agenda is primarily to keep brilliant but indigent students in primary and secondary schools.
 On Community, we intend to get citizens out on the streets directly working to build, clean, and create all forms of solutions to make better communities.
-Focus will be on underserved communities.
+The focus will be on underserved communities.
 All of these will be backed by a system that focuses on empowering people’s minds and understanding of money, capital and the likes as it does on handing them the physical support systems.

 The next round of #SBS2017 will be in June 2017.
 At the moment, we are raising money.
 Prospective donors can head to www.omojuwafoundation.com or pay directly at The Omojuwa Foundation, 0090906434 Diamond Bank.
 We will need professionals willing to share their expertise, we will need volunteers, we will need partners, corporate and private, we will need ambassadors, donors and we will need everyone who sees a space here for him or herself to make change happen to get on board.
-The C.E.O of the foundation is Jennifer Uwakwe (email@example.com) .
-The other team members Maryam, Dirichi, Yemi, Joy, Semira etc will be introduced via @OmojuwaFDN on Twitter and @OmojuwaFoundation on Instagram.
+The C.E.O of the foundation is Jennifer Uwakwe (firstname.lastname@example.org).
+The other team members Maryam, Dirichi, Yemi, Joy, Semira, etc will be introduced via @OmojuwaFDN on Twitter and @OmojuwaFoundation on Instagram.
 We currently have the expertise of the likes of Bukola Ogunyemi, Wale Famuyide and the likes to call on but we will definitely need more.
-I am also glad I’ve got one of the most amazing set of friends with varied expertise and a shared interest of making change happen, these ones will definitely be there for us too.
+I am also glad I’ve got one of the most amazing set of friends with varied expertise and a shared interest in making change happen, these ones will definitely be there for us too.

-If tomorrow comes, we will not be spoken of as much about the problems we have on ground as it is about the fact that they are all problems soon to be solved because we did it before and we’ll always do it again!
+If tomorrow comes, we will not be spoken of as much about the problems we have on the ground as it is about the fact that they are all problems soon to be solved because we did it before and we’ll always do it again!